- The Intrepid Experience

 Confirmation of booking

-Please contact Beirut Urban Adventures to confirm your trip 24 hours prior to departure.
+Please contact Boracay Urban Adventures to confirm your trip 24 hours prior to departure.

 Dress standards are conservative throughout Asia, especially outside major cities.
 To respect this and for your own comfort, we strongly recommend modest clothing.
 This means clothing that covers your shoulders and knees.
 Loose, lightweight, long clothing is both respectful and cool in the predominantly hot Asian climate.

-The next stop is Bulabog Beach, a great spot to kick back with a coconut drink and a rice cake snack and watch kite surfers and windsurfers.
-Continue on, up to Mount Luho.
-Pass by high-end property developments on the island and arrive at the highest point.
-Take in amazing views from the viewing platform.
+Next on our Boracay tour is Bulabog Beach, a great spot to kick back with a coconut drink and a rice cake snack and watch kite surfers and windsurfers perform their tricks.

-Travel down the other side of the mountain to visit the Municipal Recycling Facility and learn how the island manages some of tourisms impact.
-The recycling program has been so successful it has been duplicated throughout the Philippines.
-See products made from recycled goods and learn how you can minimize your environmental impact while travelling.
+Travel down the other side of the mountain to visit the Municipal Recycling Facility and learn how the island manages some of the impacts of tourism.
+The recycling program has been so successful that it has been replicated throughout the Philippines.
+See products made from recycled goods and learn how you can minimise your environmental impact while travelling.

-From there, we head to Puka Shell Beach for a beach barbecue lunch and a cooling swim at Puka Shell beach.

-Visit the Yapak Ladies Shell Cooperative and try your hand at making jewellery.
-Haggle on the street stalls for some of the best shell jewellery made locally.
+From there, we head to Puka Shell Beach for a beach barbecue lunch and a refreshing swim.
+Fed and revitalised, we'll visit the Yapak Ladies Shell Cooperative where you can try your hand at making jewellery like the locals, and haggle on the street stalls for some of the best shell jewellery made in Boracay.

 The final stop on our tour in Boracay is Diniwid Beach.
-Walk along the cliff path to Fridays Hotel on the aptly named White Beach.
-Kick back and watch the waves with a smoothie or sunset cocktail.
+Walk along the cliff path to Fridays Hotel on the aptly named White Beach and kick back and watch the waves with a smoothie or sunset cocktail.
 Perfect way to cap off a local tour in Boracay, don't you think?!